oroinc/documentation/user/back-office/marketing/index.rst

 :ref:`Email Campaigns <user-guide-email-campaigns>` can be generated and sent in your Oro application without the involvement of external marketing automation applications.
 This means that once you have defined the rules for a :ref:`marketing list <user-guide-marketing-lists>` generation and have created an :ref:`email template <user-guide-email-template>`, you can easily set up an email campaign within which all the contacts on the list will receive personalized emails in compliance with the campaign.
 You can then collect statistics for such campaigns and :ref:`create reports <user-guide-reports>`.

 :ref:`Campaign <user-guide-marketing-campaigns>` records in the Oro application are used to define general details of the marketing activity and monitor its flow and results.
-You can include any number of email campaigns and :ref:`tracking website records <user-guide-marketing-tracking>` into one marketing campaign and get the full picture to evaluate the campaign efficiency.
+You can include any number of email campaigns and :ref:`tracking website records <user-guide-marketing-tracking>` into one marketing campaign and get the complete picture to evaluate the campaign efficiency.

 :ref:`Promotions <user-guide--marketing--promotions>` are the part of marketing communication in your Oro application.
 In this section, you will learn how to create promotions to enable sellers to apply various discounts to their orders, generate personalized discount :ref:`coupons <user-guide--marketing--promotions--coupons>`, and build a strategic schedule for promotions.